TaylorJadin/virtualbox-byod-lab-deployment/README.md

 At some point I should add some context here on how this all works, but for this is mostly for my own purposes.
 If you have questions or would like to use my code yourself but can't figure things out, get in contact with me.

+## Whats all this?

+### Windows_Install.bat
+A crusty old batch file that installs chocolatey then uses chocolatey to install VBox and its dependencies.
+Then it imports the OVA file.
+I use a a batch file because I can force it to ask for admin privileges.
+At some point I should use something like Autohotkey to give it a gui.

+### macOS_Install.applescript
+Applescript that I build to a .app file that students run to install Vbox and import the OVA file.
+This one does not depend on a package manager like chocolatey, it actaully downloads the install dmg and install Vbox all on its own.
+Eventually I would like to write the windows installer to work this way.

+### prepFlashDrive.command
+Just a two-liner bash script that renames a flash drive and copies the files over.
+I use this to quickly update our [sneakernet](https://en.wikipedia.org/wiki/Sneakernet) that we use to give Vbox and our image to students.

 ## Checklist of steps to perform updates